mkingsnorth/starship_generator_docs/docs/controls.rst

    Object Subdivisions = 2

 To produce a smoother result in the shapes, subdivision is used.
 Increasing this number will make the object look smoother at the expense of computation time.

+Note that changing the subdivisions will also change where individual objects are placed, producing an entirely different *Starship* object every time.

-It is not recommended to go above 3 subdivisions.
+It is not recommended to go above 3 subdivisions as this will reduce performance.